 Why You Might Want to Change Boot Order

 There are various reasons why you might want to change the boot order.

 For instance, you might have added a new hard disk drive and want to use it as your primary boot device; changing the boot order will enable you to install your operating system.

 Alternatively, you might have problems booting Windows.
-Setting an optical drive or USB drive as the primary device will allow you to use a disc, flash storage or external HDD to provide assistance to recovering data or repairing the operating system.
+Setting an optical drive or USB drive as the primary device will allow you to use a disc, flash storage, or external HDD to provide assistance to recovering data or repairing the operating system.

-Finding and Changing the Boot Order Menu
+How to Access the BIOS Boot Order Menu

-In the Boot order menu, you will need to use the up and down arrows to select an item and probably tap Enter to select it.
+In the Boot order menu, you will need to use the Up and Down arrow keys to select an item and probably tap Enter to select it.
 This might open up a secondary menu which you will again use the arrows to navigate and Enter to confirm your choice.

 With this step completed, the computer should restart, allowing you to access the chosen boot device.